bcgsc/NanoSim/README.md

 NanoSim [(v3.0)](https://github.com/bcgsc/NanoSim/releases/tag/v3.0.0) is able to simulate ONT metagenome reads.
 It quantifies metagenome abundance in the characterization stage, and accomodates for chimeric reads.
 In the simulation stage, it simulates both features as well.
 In addition, the simulation of chimeric reads is available in genome mode too.
 Some pre-trained models are re-trained for compatibility issues.

+> **_NOTE:_**
-**We provide 9 pre-trained models in the latest release!
-Users can choose to download the whole package or only scripts without models to speed it up**
+> We usually add new pre-trained models and make them available through the latest releases!
+Users can choose to download the whole package or only scripts without models to speed it up.
+Please check the [downloads](https://github.com/bcgsc/NanoSim/edit/master/README.md#downloads) section for more information regarding the pre-trained models.

+##
 ![Citation](https://img.shields.io/badge/NanoSim-manuscript-ff69b4)
 If you use NanoSim to simulate genomic reads, please cite the following paper: